top of page

 • Business agreements

-Each document type may have different requirements, so it’s important to confirm details ahead of time.
+Each document type may have different requirements, so preparation is key.

 Identification Requirements Clients Should Know

-Florida law requires all signers to present valid, government-issued photo identification.
+Florida law requires all signers to present valid government-issued photo ID, such as:

 • Florida driver’s license